Why were people upset with the Catholic Church in the 1500s?

 Three complaints people had about the Roman Catholic Church in the early 1500’s are ,people thought the pope was involved too much with politics,some people said that the priest and bishops weren’t religious any more,and they said the priest didn’t know the basic church teachings.

-What were the main complaints against the Catholic Church?
+What were the two major problems that weakened the Catholic Church?